 Course Summary

-In the master's in education program students will deepen their critical-thinking skills through analyses of issues of educational equity and diversity and differentiating students with learning differences.
+In the Master of Education program students will deepen their critical-thinking skills through analyses of issues of educational equity and diversity and differentiating students with learning differences.

 Download the Brochure